fridaruh/abtesting_prompting/README.md

 ## Customization

 You can customize the appearance of the component by modifying the shadcn/ui components used.
-Refer to the [shadcn/ui documentation](https://ui.shadcn.com/) for more information on customizing these components.

 ## Environment Variables